slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 ## Create view components

 We now create React component files `login.jsx`, `play.jsx`, `scores.jsx`, and `about.jsx` to represent each of the application views.
-To begin with, these are just stubs that we will populate as we move functionality from the old `js` files into the `jsx` components.
+To begin with, these are just stubs that we will populate as we develop javascript functionality in part 2.
 We place each of the stubbed components in a separate directory (e.g. `src/login/login.jsx`) so that we can keep all of the component files together.

 Here is the `login.jsx` stub before any code is converted over.
 The other components are similar.